19hours/sg-statutes/Acts/Regulation of Imports and Exports Act.md

 [6/2003 wef 01/04/2003]

-### Sanction of Public Prosecutor
+### Consent of Public Prosecutor

 43\.
-No court shall take cognizance of an offence under this Act or any regulations made thereunder except with the sanction of the Public Prosecutor.
+No court shall try an offence under this Act or any regulations made thereunder except with the consent of the Public Prosecutor.

+[15/2010 wef 02/01/2011]

 ## PART III